 Also of interest is that Germantown has more people living here who work in computers and math than 95% of the places in the US.

 One thing noticeable about Germantown, although not a huge town, is that it has a large population of people who are young, single, educated, and upwardly-mobile career starters.
 That’s because Germantown is full of single people in their 20s and 30s and who have undergraduate or graduate degrees and are starting careers in professional occupations.
 This makes Germantown a pretty good place for young, educated career starters looking to find many people like themselves, with good opportunities for friendships, socializing, romance, and fun.

 One downside of living in Germantown, however, is that residents on average have to contend with a long commute, spending on average 35.27 minutes every day commuting to work.
 However, local public transit is widely used.
 For those who would prefer to avoid driving entirely and leave their car at home, it may be an option to use the transit instead.

 Germantown is an extremely ethnically-diverse town.
 The people who call Germantown home describe themselves as belonging to a variety of racial and ethnic groups.
 The greatest number of Germantown residents report their race to be White, followed by Black or African-American.
 Germantown also has a sizeable Hispanic population (people of Hispanic origin can be of any race).
-People of Hispanic or Latino origin account for 20.46% of the town’s residents.
-Important ancestries of people in Germantown include Irish, English, African, and Italian.
+People of Hispanic or Latino origin account for 22.35% of the town’s residents.
+Important ancestries of people in Germantown include German, Irish, English, Italian, and African.